NielsPann/Eind_Project/README.md

 Potential problems
 -------------------
 A potential problem could appear in the importation of the material library and giving the user the ability to add new data into this.
 Each material has a name and six different frequency absorption values.
 How to import this and make it editable could become a challange.
+This will probebly be solved using SQLite.

 Similar apps
 ------------